Xanthoparmelia ajoensis

 Xanthoparmelia ajoensis is a foliose lichen that belongs to the genus Xanthoparmelia.
 The lichen is uncommon and is listed as vulnerable by the Nature Conservatory.

 Description

 Xanthoparmelia ajoensis grows to around 2–6 cm in diameter with irregularly lobate lobes which are approximately 1–3 mm wide.
-The upper surface of the lichen is yellow-green on the surface and pale brown to brown on the underside.
+The upper surface of the lichen is yellow-green with cylindrical isidia.
+The lower surface is pale brown to brown.

+Xanthoparmelia ajoensis is a member of the Xanthoparmelia mexicana group, a complex of similar species that differ mainly in their secondary chemistry.

 Habitat and range

 Xanthoparmelia ajoensis is found in the North American southwest including the US states of Arizona, California, Colorado, and New Mexico and the Mexican states of Sinaloa and Sonora.

 Chemistry

-Xanthoparmelia ajoensis has been recorded as containing usnic acid and 3-α-hydroxybarbatic acids.
+Xanthoparmelia ajoensis has been recorded as containing usnic acid, 3-α-hydroxybarbatic acid, and diffractaic acid.